 Tips for using labels to instrument queries in Azure SQL Data Warehouse for developing solutions.

 What are labels?

-SQL Data Warehouse supports a concept called query labels.
+SQL pool supports a concept called query labels.
 Before going into any depth, let's look at an example:

 SELECT * FROM sys.tables OPTION (LABEL = 'My Query Label') ;

 A good naming convention really helps.
-For example, starting the label with PROJECT, PROCEDURE, STATEMENT, or COMMENT helps to uniquely identify the query among all the code in source control.
+For example, starting the label with PROJECT, PROCEDURE, STATEMENT, or COMMENT uniquely identifies the query among all the code in source control.